DanielMadan2001/Sellsword-Company/Notes/Jobs.md

 # Gambling
 #### Go to a gambling house with a specified amount of money to use and try your hand at the games.
+Return with the amount of money that's left over afterwards.
 ##### Type: Free Job
 ##### Difficulty: ★★★★★
 ##### Length: 1 week